MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-prepare-app.md

 ---
-title: "Tutorial 2 of 4: Create a React SPA project for authentication in a customer tenant"
+title: "Tutorial: Create a React SPA project for authentication in a customer tenant"
 description: Learn how to prepare a React single-page app (SPA) for authentication with your Microsoft Entra ID for customers tenant.

 author: garrodonnell